 Mr. Kevin Kettler

-Kevin Kettler is Chairman of the Management Board of McKesson Europe AG.
+Kevin Kettler is Chairman of the Management Board and President of McKesson International.
 In this role, he is responsible for leading the company’s businesses in 13 European countries.

 Previously, Kettler was President of McKesson Global Procurement and Sourcing in London.
 There, he led McKesson’s global pharmaceutical procurement program as well as international teams responsible for growing McKesson’s private label generics portfolio, NorthStar, and the globally-sourced medical surgical portfolio.

 Prior to this role, Kevin Kettler was Senior Vice President of Marketing for McKesson U.S. Pharmaceutical (US Pharma).
 During his time in this role, he had accountability for market strategy, product development and customer programs for all customer market segments of the US Pharma business; he also had direct responsibility for four standalone businesses: AccessHealth, McKesson Patient Relationship Solutions, Macro Helix and Supplylogix.
 For Supplylogix and Macro Helix, he led the acquisition and post-acquisition growth of the businesses.